Why use music?

 - Limit your search by going to "Advanced Search" and selecting "Score" or "Audio" from the "Material Type" dropdown.

 - To search for LPs you'll have to use the card catalog at the Music Library (70 Ferguson Hall).

 - Types of scores and how to find them

 - Need help?
-Visit the Finding Music Materials Guide for detailed instructions on how to find many different types of resources or contact Jessica Abbazio, Music Librarian, at email@example.com!
+Visit the Getting Started page on the Finding Music Materials Guide for detailed instructions on how to find many different types of resources or contact Jessica Abbazio, Music Librarian, at firstname.lastname@example.org!

 Find streaming audio of music performances